thiippal/abulafia/README.md

 | `prompt` | A string that defines a text that is shown above the buttons on the interface. |
 | `labels` | Key/value pairs that define the labels shown on the interface and the values stored in the data. |

-The following example adds a prompt with three labels.
-The interface will show three options, *Positive*, *Neutral* and *Negative*, which store the values `positive`, `neutral` and `negative`, respectively.
+The following example defines an interface with a prompt and three labels.
+The interface will show three options, *Positive*, *Negative* and *Neutral*, which store the values `positive`, `negative` and `neutral`, respectively.

 ```yaml
 interface: